 Untold stories are missed opportunities to relate God’s work in our lives.
 When we connect our stories with His, and then share them with others, we glorify Christ and lift His name high.
 So think about God’s past and present work in your life, and if you feel led, consider sharing those stories to impact the future.
 Contact Mike and Mary Davis for more information and to share your story.
 Come and hear, all you who fear God, and I will tell what He has done for my soul.
 Psalm 66:16

 Finding a small group that is a good fit for you may take a few tries.
 That’s OK!
 Using the tool below you can search by day of week and time to find a small group that will work best for you.
 When you find one that looks like a good fit, feel free to contact the leader directly for more information.
-Let us know if we can be of any assistance!
+Contact Mike & Mary if you need assistance!

 - Pray about your desire to lead a small group.
 If you are a member of a small group, discuss it with your current group leader.